Mohamed Ali ALOUI

 -

-Is able to work and lead a group in at least English and one other world language.
+Is proficient in at least English and one other world language.

 Collaboration